Indonesian-French fusion w/ French techniques & vibrant ambiance. Known for lobster noodles & unique French toast.

 Important Note

-One reviewer found the restaurant to be mediocre and not representative of authentic Indonesian cuisine.
-Another mentioned it is more of a 'cheffed up' version of Indonesian food.
+While generally well-regarded, one commenter found the restaurant to be mediocre and not representative of authentic Indonesian cuisine.
+Another found it to be a bit too sweet for their liking.

 Positive"The user recommended the corn fritters at Wayan, stating they are 'to die for'."